MicrosoftDocs/Devices-docs/surface/microsoft-surface-data-eraser.md

 ### 3.33.139
 *Release Date: 9 September 2020*

-This version of Surface Data Eraser adds support for:
+This version of Surface Data Eraser includes bug fixes and adds support for:

 - Architecture re-design to reduce the need to update with new product releases
 - Notification available for new tool updates
 - Telemetry additions
-- Support to Windows 10 Pro and Enterprise on Surface Hub 2
+- Windows 10 Pro and Enterprise on Surface Hub 2

 ### 3.30.139